abenevaut/docker-kata/009-create-node-app-security/README.md

 ### Use multi-stage builds

 To reduce the size of the final image and remove unnecessary build dependencies.
-This way to build the image will help you to remove dependencies and files only needed for the build.
+This build method helps remove dependencies and files only required during the build process.

 ```Dockerfile
 # First stage: Build environment